sferrini/Swift-Community-Best-Practices/README.markdown

 }
 ```

-Making the constants static allow them to be refered to without instances of the type.
+Making the constants static allow them to be referred to without instances of the type.
 They also allow other code to access the constants.

 Constants at global level should be avoided except for singletons.